marnelfr/vuejs/README.md

 })
 ````
 ``computed properties`` are built based on our data and their value is updated when on of
-properties their are based on change.
+properties they are based on, change.
 Their can be used as our data in views:
 ````html
 <div class="product-info">
   <h1>{{ title }}</h1>